-With a UC system, small businesses can switch to communications solutions that are time- and cost-efficient.
+With a UC system, small businesses can switch to real time communications and collaboration solutions that are time- and cost-efficient.
 You no longer have to waste time untangling miscommunications or struggling to contact the right people.
 Plus, UC technology significantly improves your customer support.
 It gives you the tools you need to win over new buyers and nurture your relationships with your existing customers.

-Ultimately, a well-oiled unified communications system offers a wealth of benefits.
+Ultimately, a well oiled unified communication solution offers a wealth of benefits.
 It creates a technological environment that enables you to reduce costs, increase workplace efficiency and improve your customer experience.
 UCaaS ensures that you’re well-equipped to grow your business at the pace you want while continuing to meet the demands and expectations of your customers.

 If you’d like to learn more about Unified Communications, visit our blog for tips and best practices to maximise this technology’s benefits.
+Take a look at Horizon Collaborate, offered by Gamma – a complete unified communications experience for your business.
 For enquiries, contact us at 0333 014 0000 or fill out our online form.